University admissions marketing calendar for India — month-by-month campaign timing, channel sequencing, and budget allocation

 5%

 This is your conversion phase.
-You’re not acquiring new leads here, you’re converting the ones you’ve already built.
-Marketing automation is what makes this phase scalable — email sequences, WhatsApp drips, and retargeting running simultaneously without manual effort from your admissions team.
-For a deeper look at how to build these sequences, read our guide on marketing automation for universities.
+You’re converting existing leads, not acquiring new ones.
+Marketing automation makes this scalable—email sequences, WhatsApp drips, and retargeting run without manual effort from your team.
+See our guide on marketing automation for universities for details on building these sequences.

 April and May: Drive final applications and enrollment commitments